Skip to main content

 • BPS cannot be used on its own to describe products in practice.

-• BPS does not replace domain specifications such as DPDS/DPROD (Data Products) or future AIPDS/AIPROD (AI Products).
+• BPS does not replace domain specifications such as DPDS/DPROD (Data Products) or AIPDS/AIPROD (AI Products).

 Strategic Implication

-The BPS introduces a universal product kernel — a minimal yet extensible set of concepts that can be specialized into domain-specific descriptors.
-It aims to become a foundation for coherence across the fragmented landscape of product specifications.
+BPS introduces a universal product kernel—a minimal yet extensible set of concepts that can be specialized into domain-specific descriptors.
+It aims to become a foundation for coherence across the fragmented landscape of product specifications, and a grammar for product factories that enable self-service productization at scale.